nemonical/freenet-scaffold/README.md

 # Freenet Scaffold

-`freenet-scaffold` is a small support crate used by Freenet contracts and other state‑machine style code.
-It provides two things:

-1. **`ComposableState` trait** – a set of callbacks that let a piece of state validate itself, create a compact summary, generate an incremental change set (a _delta_), and apply such a change set.
-2. **Utility helpers** such as a super‑fast, non‑cryptographic hash (`FastHash`).
+`freenet-scaffold` is a lightweight utility crate that underpins Freenet contract development.
+It exposes the [`ComposableState` trait]\(https\://github.com/freenet/freenet-scaffold/blob/main/src/lib.rs) and a handful of helpers (e.g., a fast non‑cryptographic hash).

 The companion crate **`freenet-scaffold-macro`** exposes the `#[composable]` procedural macro that derives a fully‑featured `ComposableState` implementation for a struct whose fields themselves